 When present in a bioavailable form, both aquatic and terrestrial organisms are known to bioaccumulate cadmium.
 Studies have shown accumulation in aquatic animals at concentrations hundreds to thousands of times higher than in the water (USPHS 1997).
 With reported bioconcentration factors ranging from 113 to 18,000 for invertebrates and from 3 to 2,213 for fish.
 Cadmium accumulation has also been reported in grasses and food crops, and in earthworms, poultry, cattle, horses, and wildlife (USPHS 1997, WHO 1992).
 Evidence for biomagnification is inconclusive.
-However, uptake of cadmium from soil by feed crops may result in high levels of cadmium in the food chain has important implications for human exposure, whether or not significant biomagnification occurs (USPHS 1997).
+However, uptake of cadmium from soil by feed crops may result in high levels of cadmium in beef and poultry (especially in the liver and kidneys).
+And this accumulation of cadmium in the food chain has important implications for human exposure, whether or not significant biomagnification occurs (USPHS 1997).